Farmers’ Wildlife Calendar: Climate Tracker

 There’ll be a summer splash.

 While it may not be a fool-proof way of predicting summer rainfall, it does show the long-standing interest of farmers in seeing how species react to the weather and what it might mean for the coming months.

-We are looking for records on Irish farms for the first occurance of some seasonal events.
+We are looking for records for the first occurance of some seasonal events.
 This information can help us answer questions like:

 • What effect has recent weather had on wildlife?